cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Since we use the seed as the decapsulation key, `Ndk = Nseed`.

-Given these constituent parts, the GHP hybrid KEM is defined as follows:
+Given these constituent parts, the hybrid KEM is defined as follows:

 ~~~
 def expandDecapsulationKey(seed):